 All returning students wishing to take more than 17 credit hours must have a GPA of 3.0 or higher for the preceding Fall or Spring Semester.
-In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 credit hours with permission of the advisor and the student's Associate Dean, or in the case of a student who has not declared a major, with the permission of the Provost/Dean of the Faculty.
+In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 credit hours with permission of the advisor and the student's Associate Dean(s), or in the case of a student who has not declared a major, with the permission of the Provost/Dean of the Faculty.
 Candidates for the upcoming commencement who do not meet the GPA requirement to take more than 17 credit hours may do so with the permission of the advisor and the Registrar.
-Students may not enroll in more than 22 hours during the Fall or Spring Semester or more than seven credit hours during the traditional Summer Term.
+Students may not enroll in more than 22 hours during the Fall or Spring Semester or more than seven credit hours during the traditional Summer Session.
+Note: Enrollment in more than 18 hours results in Overload Fees (see page 12 for details).